Veil-Project/veil-project.github.io/en/drafts/2019-05-09-state-of-veil.md

 - Minimized transaction sizes
 - No denominations

+To reiterate our message since the beginning—Veil is not seeking to simply replicate existing technology.
+Rather, we are working towards a complete solution that addresses the collective trade-offs and shortcomings of all current privacy protocol implementations.

-Identifying a privacy protocol that meets our requirements, developing and testing the associated network protocol, creating a new wallet, and developing & testing the software necessary to migrate coins from the existing to new network is complex endeavor, that will take time. **We estimate at least six months.**
+Implementing the privacy protocol that meets our needs, creating a new wallet, and migrate coins over to the new network will be complex and will take time.
+But we are confident in our stellar development team and their ability to deliver the next generation in privacy technology.
+We estimate that this will take **at least six months**, and we will keep the community updated along the way.

 Where does that leave the project in the meantime?